 During the last famine in Somalia, in 2011, some 260,000 people lost their lives.

-Stories like Yasmiin’s are a stark reminder of the important role that UK foreign aid is playing in supporting those whose lives are being torn apart by famine and hunger.
+Stories like Yasmiin’s are a stark reminder of the important role that UK aid is playing in supporting those whose lives are being torn apart by famine and hunger.

 Concern is a member of the Disaster Emergency Committee (DEC), which launched a national appeal.
 The first £10 million donated by the British public was matched pound for pound by the UK government, through the Aid Match Fund.